Soap Opera Hopper Nicolas Coster

 Nicolas Coster played the romantic love interest (albeit a terrorist) of long-time All My Children actress Susan Lucci (Erica Kane).

-- A recurring role from 1982-1983 as Bill Spangler on Nine to Five co-starring regulars Rita Moreno and Peter Bonerz.
+- As Bill Spangler on Nine to Five with series regulars Rita Moreno and Peter Bonerz.

-- From 1982-1988 Nicolas Coster had a recurring role on The Facts of Life, appearing 5 times as David Warner, father of Blair Warner (Lisa Whelchel).
+- The Facts of Life as David Warner, father of Blair Warner (Lisa Whelchel).
 He had scenes with The Facts of Life regulars Charlotte Rae, Kim Fields, Mindy Cohn, and Nancy McKeon.

 - Little Darlings (1980) starring Tatum O’Neal, Kristy McNichol, Armand Assante, and Matt Dillon.